 We get a bunch of calls and emails every week about what is needed to make these swaps run and what works and does not work.
 Since there is already a ton of false info out on the internet about these swaps, I'll try to clear up the Myths and Factoids out there.

-My answers are based on the 86 (as of June 1, 2019) vehicles we already have on the road as of July 25th, 2019.
+My answers are based on the 137 vehicles we already have on the road as of July 25th, 2019.
 Below is original content.
 Nothing is a repeated myth from the internet or a magazine article.
 We've applied and tested each answer given below and in our FAQ videos so we know it works.

 One Example is the 34 Ford on our home page.
 It was swapped with a L83/6L80E over two years ago and has logged nearly 20,000 miles on it since the swap was completed.
 Not only is it our customer's daily driver, it's been driven from Florida to California and Tennessee so the swap is proven.
 It went through the mountains, through 120 degree heat in the desert and has been in freezing temps without a hiccup.
 Note: This vehicle uses a Walbro 255 LPH fuel pump with a C6 Corvette Fuel Filter Regulator Combo just like an LS Swap.
 Don't be fooled into thinking the L83 needs 75 PSI.
 This one was dyno tuned by Jeremy Formato at Fasterproms and is running perfectly with just 58 PSI for 2.5 years now without a hint of fuel starvation at this pressure.